Nectarine Frangipane Tart. An easy all in one almond paste & soft juicy nectarines in a rich buttery pastry case – the perfect summer dessert!

 - Bake for 30 to 40 minutes until the frangipane is golden brown.

 - Brush with warmed and sieved apricot jam.
 Leave to cool before removing from the tin.

 - Serve warm or cool with a lovely dollop of creme fraiche and enjoy.

-I’m entering my Nectarine Frangipane Tart into a couple of challenges this month:
+I’m entering this recipe into a couple of challenges this month:

 - The Teatime Treats Challenge hosted by Karen over at Lavender & Lovage, co hosted by Manjiri from Travels for Taste and Jo from Jo’s Kitchen, hosted this month by Karen.

 - Simple And In Season hosted by Katie over at Feeding Boys.